 The REIT's properties are managed by the Manager, a wholly-owned subsidiary of Slate, pursuant to the Management Agreement.
 Slate is a Toronto-based commercial real estate investor and asset manager.
 Slate's professionals have extensive experience managing complex real estate transactions in domestic and international markets.
-Slate's team consists of over 50 people with dedicated acquisition, leasing, construction management and financial reporting teams for both its U.S. retail and Canadian office businesses.
+Slate's team consists of over 90 professionals with dedicated acquisition, leasing, in-house legal, construction management and financial reporting teams for its U.S. retail, European retail and Canadian office businesses.
 Due to its relationship with the Manager, the REIT does not have any of its own employees.
 Instead, the REIT has trustees and officers, and relies on Slate for services it might otherwise obtain from employees.
 See "Management of the REIT".